Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 In the module description (download pdf) you find the entire language information per module divided into the following categories:

-The course imparts knowledge on practical design methods for thermal systems such as heating and cooling circuits, solar thermal systems and district networks.
+The course imparts knowledge on practical design methods for thermal energy systems such as heating and cooling circuits, solar thermal systems, large extensive pipe networks, and heat pump evaporators.
 Special emphasis is placed on the conditions for safe operation.
 The design and integration of storage tanks and heat pumps into thermal networks is also covered.
 Furthermore, building physical aspects and practical rules regarding pipe routing, building integration, and maintenance are discussed as well.
+You will find more information here:

 Basic knowledge of thermodynamics, heat transfer and fluid dynamics.